A1.20: Grocery shopping

 Key Vocabulary Groups

-• Heeft u verse tomaten in de groenteafdeling?
+• Asking about fresh produce: Heeft u verse tomaten in de groenteafdeling?
 (Do you have fresh tomatoes in the vegetable section?)

-• Waar is de uitgang van de supermarkt, alstublieft?
+• Locating store areas: Waar is de uitgang van de supermarkt, alstublieft?
 (Where is the exit of the supermarket, please?)

-• Kan ik met dit winkelkarretje naar de kassa?
-(Can I bring this shopping cart to the checkout?)
+• Shopping etiquette: Kan ik met dit winkelkarretje naar de kassa?
+(Can I go to the checkout with this shopping cart?)

 Dialogue Practice